I love computers and enjoy giving tips on how to use and maintain them.

 If you want to delete extensions in Opera, do the following:

-- Fire up Opera browser (when it`s launched, you`ll see Opera tab appearing in the menu bar at the top of your screen)
+- Fire up Opera browser (when it`s launched, you`ll see the Opera tab appearing in the menu bar at the top of your screen)

 - Click on the View tab in the menu bar and select Show Extensions from the popup window.
 There will be displayed the list of installed extensions, including enabled and disabled.